 - Little Birdie Secrets offers a photo tutorial for making a baby hat with little ears.

 - The L-T Experience has a free pattern for making a super-simple sun hat for a baby.

-- Little Pink Monster has instructions for making a baby hat out of an old sweater.
+- Make It & Love It has instructions for making a baby hat out of an old sweater.

 These fun hat patterns might be just the thing you need to complete that outfit:

 - Mushroom Villagers has instructions for making an adorable newsboy cap.

 - HGTV has a tutorial for making a very fancy taffeta hat with a silk rose.

 - HeadHuggers has a pattern for making a pretty chemo cap.